xhulz/Deel/README.md

 contractor get paid for jobs by clients under a certain contract.

 ## Getting Set Up

-The exercise requires [Node.js](https://nodejs.org/en/) to be installed.
-We recommend using the LTS version.

 1. Start by cloning this repository.